MicrosoftDocs/architecture-center/docs/guide/hpc/hpc-autodesk-revit-content.md

 ## Azure cost

 You can use the following data to calculate the cost of running your workload.
 To compute the cost, multiply the total elapsed time by the hourly cost for the VM.
-Because the hourly rates of VMs can change, you should use the [Windows Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/windows/#pricing) to make these calculations.
+Because the hourly rates of VMs can change, you should use the [Windows Virtual Machines Pricing](https://azure.microsoft.com/pricing/details/virtual-machines/windows/#pricing) calculator to compute the cost.
 The total elapsed time doesn't include application installation.
 It includes only the total time for completing the test scenarios for all models.

 |VM series|	Number of vCPUs|	Number of GPUs|	Total elapsed time, in hours|
 |-|-|-|-|